 A challenging team planning task that makes the training room look like Antarctic HQ full of charts, dates and lists.

-Conduct a Debrief on the activity and stress all the key learning points.
+8. Conduct a Debrief (with optional Debrief Video) on the training activity and stress all the key learning points.

 Trainer’s Notes give full guidance as well as the solution and all the costings plus additional notes.